Gewels/MinecoloniesWiki/source/workers/florist.md

 Welcome to the Florist's Information Site.

 The Florist is another specialist of the your Colony's production.
-The Florist will plant flowers and other plant items in their plots.
-The Florist will be plant , provided that the [Deliveryman](../workers/deliveryman) (or yourself) give it all the compost or bonemeal to do it.
+The Florist will plant flowers and other plant items in their plots, provided that the [Deliveryman](../workers/deliveryman) (or yourself) give it all the compost or bone-meal to do it.

 Click here for full information about the [Flowershop's hut](../buildings/flowershop) block and using your [Building Tool](../items/buildingtool).
 Once the hut is placed, the Florist will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Florist if you changed this in the setting tab in the [Town Hall's GUI](../../source/buildings/townhall).